Murchison - Burnie Economic Region

 |Murchison - Burnie Economic Region - All industries||2016||2011||Change|

-Analysis of the qualifications of the in Murchison - Burnie Economic Region in 2016 compared to Tasmania shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in the Murchison - Burnie Economic Region in 2016 compared to Tasmania shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-The major differences between the qualifications held by the workforce in Murchison - Burnie Economic Region and Tasmania were:
+The major differences between the qualifications held by the workforce of the Murchison - Burnie Economic Region and Tasmania were:

-- A larger percentage of local workers with Certificate III & IV Levels (27.6% compared to 24.0%)
+- A larger percentage of local workers with Certificate III & IV Level (27.6% compared to 24.0%)

-- A smaller percentage of local workers with Advanced Diploma or Diplomas (8.7% compared to 9.2%)
+- A smaller percentage of local workers with Advanced Diploma or Diploma (8.7% compared to 9.2%)

-- Bachelor or Higher degrees (+242 local workers)
+- Bachelor or Higher degree (+242 local workers)

-- Advanced Diploma or Diplomas (+180 local workers)
+- Advanced Diploma or Diploma (+180 local workers)